seahax/workshop/packages/eslint-plugin-wrap/README.md

   - The maximum desired line length.
 Wrapping will be recommended on lines that exceed this length.
 Should be less than or equal to the `@stylistic/max-len` config.
   - Default: `80`
 - `"tabWidth": <number> | "tab"`
   - The width of a tab (single level of indent) in spaces.
-This is used to add correct indentation when wrapping lines.
+This is used as a hint for correct indentation when wrapping.
   - Default: `4`
 - `"autoFix": <boolean>`
   - If `false`, fixes are provided as suggestions.
 This prevents fixes from being automatically applied when the ESLint CLI `--fix` option is used, and when using ESLint as a VSCode formatter.